Validate HttpFoundation requests and responses against OpenAPI (3.0.x) definitions

 Validate HttpFoundation requests and responses against OpenAPI (3.0.x) definitions.

-⚠️ This package is still under active development.
-While you can safely use it for your projects, as long as version
+💡 While you can safely use this package for your projects, as long as version

-1.0 has not been released "minor" version patches can and will contain breaking changes.
+1.0 has not been released "minor" version patches can contain breaking changes.
 Make sure to check the release section before you upgrade.

 OpenAPI is a specification intended to describe RESTful APIs in a way that is understood by humans and machines alike.